dwavesystems/dwave-ocean-sdk/docs/getting_started.rst

 code from your own GitHub repository or a collection of code examples you can then modify.

-Alternatively, install the tools and configure for running on a D-Wave quantum processing unit (QPU) or locally (CPU/GPU).
+Alternatively, install the tools and configure for running problems on D-Wave remote compute resources, including quantum-classical hybrid solvers and the D-Wave quantum processing unit (QPU), or locally on your CPU.

 .. toctree::
    :maxdepth: 1